April Birthstones: Dazzling Diamond & White Topaz

 Healing Properties of White Topaz

 White topaz stones have long been thought to retain healing powers for those who surround themselves with the stone.
 White topaz is believed to move those wearing it forward in their thinking, enhancing memory function and clarity.
-Similar to blue topaz, white topaz has also been linked to healing long-term depressions in some, with the perceived ability to heal from the inside out.
+Similar to blue topaz, white topaz has also been credited with healing long-term depressions in some, with the perceived ability to heal from the inside out.

 The natural white topaz rough stone is used to remedy stress, anxiety, and restlessness.
-Genuine white topaz has been linked to relieving migraines, headaches, and issues with nasal cavities, skin, and nails.
+Genuine white topaz might even relieve migraines, headaches, and issues with nasal cavities, skin, and nails.

 Mining of White Topaz